 Compass Oncology is a leading referral source for cancer-specific clinical trials in the pacific northwest region.
-At any given time, Compass has more than 50 active clinical trials, including many that are not available elsewhere in the Portland-Vancouver area.
+We offer clinical trials that are not available anywhere else in the Portland and Vancouver area.
 At Compass Oncology, we are cancer specialists that are deeply committed to advancing the science of oncology.
-Research trials are a critical element in expanding our knowledge and improving cancer care.
+Research trials are critical in expanding our knowledge and improving cancer care.
 They provide Compass patients with access to promising new cancer therapies that are not yet available to individuals outside the clinical trial.
 Cancer patients who participate expand their treatment options and contribute to the advancement of medical knowledge that may help other cancer patients in the future.

 Below is further information to help you better understand Clinical Trials:

 Clinical trials are research studies designed to develop new and better cancer treatment therapies.
 Clinical trials are a critical component in expanding treatment options for people with all types of cancer.
 Because all new cancer treatment therapies must be evaluated through clinical trials, the greater the number of people who participate, the faster emerging anticancer therapies can be brought to patients.
 Clinical trials are also important because they offer hope to people with cancer by providing access to promising new therapies not yet available outside the study.

 Clinical trials are designed by physicians and researchers and are conducted according to strict scientific and ethical principles.
 Before the study begins, a protocol is developed describing what will be done in the study, how it will be conducted, and why each part of the study is necessary.
 This research protocol is reviewed by third-party experts to make sure that study is conducted fairly and that patients are well-informed of their rights.
 Each study has eligibility criteria for who can or cannot participate in the study, which may include the type of cancer, age, gender, medical history, and current health status.